KudoAI/chatgpt.js/docs/USERGUIDE.md

 _Returns an array of strings/arrays_

-In case of a response being regenerated and the requested partecipant being `chatgpt`, it'll be converted to an array containing all the responses.
+In case of a response being regenerated and the requested participant being `chatgpt`, it'll be converted to an array containing all the responses.

 ```json
 [